TheDeanLab/navigate/docs/source/user_guide/acquiring_guide.rst

 ------------------

 This takes a single image of each
-:ref:`selected channel <user_guide/gui_walkthrough:channel settings>`.
+:ref:`selected channel <user_guide/gui_walkthrough:channel settings>` and optionally
+saves them to a file.
 Its feature list is identical to that of "Continuous Scan".

 Z-Stack Acquisition
 -------------------

-This takes an image stack over the range and at the step size defined by the :ref:`stack acquisition settings <user_guide/gui_walkthrough:stack acquisition settings>`.
+This takes an image stack over the range and at the step size defined by the :ref:`stack acquisition settings <user_guide/gui_walkthrough:stack acquisition settings>` and optionally saves the stack to a file.

-It is implemented as the feature list below.
+Z-Stack acquisition is implemented as the feature list below.

 .. code-block:: python